tuxys/i3wm/README.md

   ``usage: bindsym $mod+g $run $xsh/help.sh -goto``

 ### Motivation
 I've recently switched from XFCE to i3wm.
 I have used Linux and XFCE for a very long time.
 So I know my way around Linux and programming in general.
 By switching to new windows manager, I had to learn a lot of new tricks to customize it.
-One of the issues I had while learning i3wm is finding the right way of doing things.
+One of the issues I had while learning i3 are finding the right way of doing things.
 So this is why this git repo exists :-) I hope it helps other i3wm users.

 ### Limitations
-Customizations of ``rofi`` and other related ``i3wm`` config files are not shared at this time. *This will be available a bit later.*
+This i3 customizations are small and in some cases incomplete, like theme for ``rofi`` for example will be shared later.
+Many more scripts and configs will be shared in upcoming weeks/months.

+### Bugs & Requests
+You are welcome to use github issues to report bugs and request features.
+But I give no garantee fixing or implementing any of them :-) However, I will do my best ^_^

 1. *logical - characterized by or capable of clear, sound reasoning.*
 2. *elegant - pleasingly graceful and stylish in appearance or manner.*